-Banks are trying to keep pace by focusing on creating digital platforms through which customers can manage their entire personal finance ecosystem - including investment management, utilities bill payment, wire transfers, credit and loans etc. They’re also simplifying financial processes through seamless onboarding experiences, easier transactions such as remittances, pushing contactless payments, sending out targeted communications etc. Additionally, we have a plethora of fintech companies offering P2P lending, digital wallets, free trading apps etc.
+The best banks are trying to keep pace by focusing on creating digital platforms through which customers can manage their entire personal finance ecosystem – including investment management, utility bill payment, wire transfers, credit, and loans, etc. They’re also simplifying financial processes through seamless onboarding experiences, easier transactions such as remittances, pushing contactless payments, sending out targeted communications, etc. Additionally, we have a plethora of fintech companies offering P2P lending, digital wallets, free trading apps, etc.

 How can banks and financial services organizations master omnichannel customer engagement?
 The first step is to start looking at your app and website as a lifestyle offering rather than just a utility.
 This approach brings customer experience under the lens.
 It gets you thinking about how to make customers stay and engage longer with your app the next time they log in for a transaction.
 Could you push an exciting offer while they’re buying coffee at Starbucks?
 Or shopping at a Max retail outlet?

 Rakbank of UAE is an excellent example of extending touchpoints with customers beyond traditional banking transactions.
 Three out of the bank’s six apps are related to food delivery, football and school fee payment.
 Through these apps, the bank is accessible to customers at various points in their lifecycle.

 Once you have made the mindset change to position your brand as a lifestyle one, follow these steps to deliver omnichannel engagement to your customers –